 Getting a jump on Pride Month, Staten Island's PrideFest celebrates 13 years of SI pride with a week of events in May, including a 5K run, an interfaith service and a “Seniors Prom” for LGBTQ elders.
 The week ends with a daylong festival on the grounds of the Snug Harbor Cultural Center & Botanical Garden featuring live music, drag performers, food trucks, craft vendors and plenty of activities for folks of all ages, providing a platform for the borough's growing LGBTQ community to show its numbers—and its pride.

-Pride month kicks off in the heart of Queens with this annual parade through Jackson Heights, followed by an afternoon street festival that features music, drag performances and local cuisine.
+Pride month kicks off in the heart of Queens with this annual parade through Jackson Heights, followed by an afternoon street festival featuring music, drag performances and local cuisine.

 Brooklyn Twilight Parade

-The borough puts it own unique twist on its pride parade by starting at dusk for a march through the streets of Park Slope.
-During the day, there is a pride street fair that takes place on Fifth Avenue between 3rd and 9th Streets.
-Expect crafts, food and entertainment.
+The borough puts it own unique twist on its pride parade with a march starting at dusk through the streets of Park Slope.

 NYC Pride Rally